Nikita88575/node/README.md

 Requirements

 - You can use any script language you’d like
-- The resulting script must have the ability to parse nginx logs, convert it to csv and srore it into Git
+- The resulting script must have the ability to parse nginx logs, convert it to csv and store it into Git
 - README with enough information

 Bonus points